Appendix C: Procedures of the Subcommittee on Student Conduct for Law Students

 5. § 8.05 Report of Findings.
 After a hearing and deliberations, the Subcommittee shall adopt written findings which shall include a summary of the facts found by the Subcommittee, a statement specifying which Violation(s) charged the Subcommittee finds to have been committed by Respondent, and a statement specifying the Sanction imposed.
 Any special aggravating, mitigating or extenuating circumstances found by the Subcommittee may also be stated.
 The findings shall be signed by all Members of the Subcommittee subscribing thereto; concurring or dissenting views may but need not be included.
 The Chair shall transmit a copy of the findings to the Dean and the Secretary, and shall arrange for Service of a copy upon Respondent together with a copy of the Rules of the Senate Committee on Student Discipline relating to appeal procedures.

 6. § 8.06 Public Notice.
-After Respondent has been served with a copy of the findings or dismissal statement and, in the event of findings adverse to Respondent, after all University appeal procedures have been completed, the Subcommittee shall prepare and publish for the information of the College of Law community a public notice regarding the action taken.
+After Respondent has been served with a copy of the findings or dismissal statement and, in the event of findings adverse to Respondent, after all university appeal procedures have been completed, the Subcommittee shall prepare and publish for the information of the College of Law community a public notice regarding the action taken.
 This notice shall not identify the Respondent by name, but shall specify: (1) the nature of each charged Violation disposed of; (2) whether the disposition was (a) dismissal, (b) a finding that the Violation was proved, or (c) a finding that the Violation was not proved; and (3) any Sanction imposed.
 This notice may also summarize the specifications of each charged Violation disposed of, explain the basis of any dismissal, and summarize findings regarding whether the charged Violation(s) were proved.